Anuradha-SNAD/java-methods-oops/OOPS-Programs/Encapsulation/README.md

-# Java OOP Concepts
+# Java OOP Encaption Concepts

-This repository contains Core Java **OOP concepts** with practical examples for learning and practice.
+This repository contains Core Java **Encapsulation** with practical examples for learning and practice.